-In keeping with stated policy of the Board of Trustees, the university engages in cooperative, joint, and shared programs.
+In keeping with stated policy of The Board of Trustees of The University of Alabama, the University engages in cooperative, joint, and shared programs.
 Such programs shall follow the stated policy of The Board of Trustees of The University of Alabama and the Alabama Commission on Higher Education Academic Policies/Operational Definitions.